Koya University

-Koya University is a public university located in Koy Sanjaq, near Erbil (Hewlêr), capital of the Erbil Governorate in the Iraqi Kurdistan region of Iraq.
-It was established in 2003.
+Koya University (Kurdish: زانکۆی کۆیە romanized: Zankoy Koye) is a public university located in Koy Sanjaq, near Erbil (Hewlêr), the capital of the Erbil Governorate in the Iraqi Kurdistan region of Iraq.
+It was established in 2003 by Jalal Talabani.

 History

 The Kurdistan Regional Government opened colleges of Education and Sharia and Law during the academic year 2000–2001 in Koya, that were affiliated with University of Sulaymaniyah.
 Later, they became the foundation of Koya University.

 Koya University was established at the beginning of the academic year 2003–2004.
 The first graduation session of Koya University was held on July, 20th, 2006.

 Colleges

 In 2010, Koya University was restructured from colleges to faculty systems to enhance the interactions between similar academic fields.
 Today the University has four faculties and 25 departments in different fields.

 The educational programmes include both bachelor's and master's degree and doctoral programmes.